misterola/FOrgy/README.md

     Namespace(subcommands=None)
     Please provide a valid subcommand
      ```
-   If you see the above, it means forgy CLI is installed on your computer.
-If not, you may need to add python Scripts to your PATH to enable execution of the CLI.
+   If you see the above, forgy CLI should be accessible via command prompt.
+However, if that is not the case, you may need to add python Scripts to your PATH to enable execution of the
+   CLI.
    <br/>
    <br/>
-2. To view help page to understand all subcommands available.
+3. To view help page to understand all sub-commands available in **forgy**, pass the **h***elp argument to forgy.

    ```forgy -h```